North Korea says it fired new long-range cruise missiles, according to state media - KRDO

 Multiple UN Security Council resolutions have expressed concern about North Korea’s ballistic missile program.
 However, such resolutions have not focused on the development or testing of cruise missiles.

+However, this missile test was the most significant from North Korea since US President Joe Biden took office in January.

-According to KCNA, the new missiles traveled for 7,580 seconds along an oval and pattern-8 flight orbits in the air above the territorial land and waters of North Korea and hit targets 1,500 km away.
+According to KCNA, the new missiles traveled for 7,580 seconds along oval and figure-eight flight orbits in the air above the territorial land and waters of North Korea and hit targets 1,500 kilometers (930 miles) away.

-The missiles offer “another effective deterrence means for more reliably guaranteeing the security of our state and strongly containing the military maneuvers of the hostile forces against the DPRK,” the agency said.
+“This is a system that can reach targets throughout Japan,” said Jeffrey Lewis, a professor at the Middlebury Institute of International Studies who specializes in open-source intelligence, “whereas the system we saw in March was a shorter range system just to target South Korea.”

+Lewis was referencing a series of North Korean missile tests earlier this year where Pyongyang test-fired a missile that flew 450 kilometers.

+“It’s a technical achievement for them,” Lewis told CNN, but added that the test was “totally expected.”

+“It was very clear they were going to test something, and this was clearly on the list,” he said.

-North Korea carried out at least two test launches earlier this year, which were widely seen as attempts to send a message to the Biden administration about the isolated country’s importance in the region.
+North Korea’s earlier test launches this year were widely seen as attempts to send a message to the Biden administration about the isolated country’s importance in the region.

-Neither the US nor neighboring South Korea have commented on the latest reported launch.
+North Korea has shown off new and untested weaponry in its military parades over the last few months.
+The US anticipated that some of this would eventually be tested in a show of strength by North Korea and its leader, Kim Jong Un.

+The North Korean leader’s sister, Kim Yo Jong, had warned last month that the country would respond to joint military exercises between the US and South Korea, which would “face a more serious security threat” for ignoring repeated warnings against the drills.

 The-CNN-Wire